-Social selling requires a close alignment of sales and marketing teams.
+Digital selling requires a close alignment of sales and marketing teams.
 So much so that the two must already be in the habit of working together.
 Once a social selling initiative is underway, sales teams will need to provide feedback to the marketing department about content that engages prospects.
 In turn, marketing teams will need the agility to prepare tailored materials, target those communication channels that generate the most leads, and align nurturing initiatives; such as web retargeting campaigns with sales teams’ prospection activity.

 Are Sales Teams Already Social Selling?

 Even if an official program is not yet in place, it’s highly likely that a number of sales professionals will already be using social media in a professional capacity; be it to connect with their network or to reach out to prospects.
 This is a good indication of sales teams’ readiness for a more formal social selling program.

 There are many ways in which individuals who already generate business on social media can benefit from a company-driven social selling program.
 Not only does tailored training enable them to optimize their activity and implement best practices; but the dedicated software allows them to track their performance, and makes it easy for companies to identify the opportunities they generate.
 In addition to lead tracking metrics, the Sociabble social selling platform incorporates gamification and badges, enabling companies to drive competition among sales professionals, and incorporate recognition for the achievement of milestones and social selling objectives.